chrisweb/waveform-visualizer/README.md

 Waveform created using data that got generated using the [waveform data generator](https://github.com/chrisweb/waveform-data-generator)

+## installation

+if you want to use the waveform visualizer in your own project you can install it from npm using the following command:

+`npm i waveform-visualizer`

 ## examples

 Check out the [simple waveform example](/examples/simple-waveform/README.md)